DnD 5e - The Monk Handbook

 Half-OrcPHB: Nothing good for the Monk.

 HalflingPHB: Good Dexterity, and Lucky is fantastic when you make as many attack rolls as a Monk does.
-Unfortunately, neither subrace is particularly great for the Monk.

 - Lightfoot: Naturally Stealthy is tempting, but the Charisma bonus is totally wasted unless you put in some effort to build Face skills into your character.